Ambulinga Ghat

 Ambulinga Ghat is a bathing place depicted in the religious text Chaitanya Bhagavata, written by Vrindavana Dasa Thakura in the mid-16th century.
 It is considered one of the holy places of Jaiva Dharma.
 Ambulinga Ghat is located in the Indian state of West Bengal.
-"Ambu" means "water" in the Bengali language, and "linga" depicts the Hindu Lord Shiva.
+"Ambu" means "water" in the Bengali language, and "linga" depicts the Hindu deity Shiva.

 In the 16th century, the delta-shaped island was found in Chhatrabhog, where the Ganges river flowed in many separate streams.
 By the 18th century, its tributaries had dried up.
-The bathing place, or "ghat," is now found in Barashi Village, located in South 24 Parganas district in Mathurapur I, Diamond Harbour subdivision.
+The bathing place, or "ghat," is now found in Barashi village, located in South 24 Parganas district in Mathurapur I, Diamond Harbour subdivision.

 Religious pilgrims consider Ambulinga Ghat a place where Lord Shiva and Mother Ganges are unified.
 The spiritual leader, Chaitanya Mahaprabhu, visited and bathed there in A.D.
 1510.